microsoft/vscode-webview-ui-toolkit/docs/getting-started.md

 **Render method**

-We can now add the render method which will be responsible for rendering the current webview panel if it exists or creating and a displaying a new webview panel if it does not.
+Now, add the render method.
+This will be responsible for rendering the current webview panel – if it exists – or creating and displaying a new webview panel.

 ```typescript
 // file: src/panels/HelloWorldPanel.ts